jamii/jamii.github.com/source/_posts/2012-12-02-hacker-school.markdown

 The latest project from the BOOM group is the [Bloom language](http://www.bloom-lang.net/).
 Bloom has a more solid theoretical foundation than their previous languages and also enables an amazing level of static analysis, even being able to guarantee that certain Bloom programs are eventually consistent.

-# Core Ideas
+## Core Ideas

 What can I take away from these projects?
 Here are some vague ideas, which to my mind all seem related.

-## Higher-level reasoning
+__Higher-level reasoning__.
 The STEPS notes talk about 'separating meaning from tactics'.
 It's often easier to specify what a correct solution to a problem looks like than it is to actually find it.
 In many domains, finding a solution is then just a matter of applying a suitable search algorithm.
 For example, constraint solvers such as [gecode](http://www.gecode.org/) or [core.logic](https://github.com/clojure/core.logic) express a problem as a set of logical constraints on the possible solutions and then search through the space of variable assignments to find a solution.
 By automatically pruning parts of the search space which break one or more constraints and applying user-specified search heuristics, constraint solvers can often be faster than hand-coded solvers for complex problems whilst at the same time allowing a clear, concise, declarative specification of the problem.

-## Everything is data
+__Everything is data__.
 Constraint solving is enabled by treating both the problem specification and the solution space as data, reducing the problem to search.
 In lisps, treating code as data enables macros and code rewriting.
 In Overlog, everything from persistent data to scheduler state to the language runtime is available as data and can be queried and manipulated using the same powerful abstractions.
 Tracing in Overlog is as simple as adding a rule that fires whenever a new fact is derived, because the derivation itself is stored alongside the fact.
 Whatever you are working on, making it accessible as plain data enables turning the full power and expressivity of your language directly onto the problem.
 This is where OO falls down, in trying to hide data behind custom interfaces.
 Rob Pike recently put it: "It has become clear that OO zealots are afraid of data".

-## Reflection
+__Reflection__.
 When you expose the internals of a system as data to that same system, amazing (and, yes, sometimes terrifying) things happen.
 The STEPS folks manage to stay withing their code budget by building highly dynamic, self-hosting, meta-circular, introspective languages.
 Many of the amazing results of the Overlog project, from the optimising compiler to declarative distributed tracing, resulted from exposing the language runtime and program source code to the same logic engine that it implements.
 Turning a system in on itself and allowing it to reason about its own behaviour is an incredibly powerful idea.
 Certainly it can be dangerous, and it's all too easy to tangle oneself in knots, but the results speak for themselves.
 This is an idea that has been [expounded](http://steve-yegge.blogspot.com/2007/01/pinocchio-problem.html) [many](http://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) [times](http://www.paulgraham.com/diff.html) before but I think there is still so much more to explore here.

 # Progress